marklugo09/hola-world/README.md

 # hola-world
-My first repository on GitHub
+My first repository on GitHub.
+My name is Mark and I am new to GitHub.
+I graduated with a B.A. in Mathematics and a minor in computer science.